symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

    .. code-block:: properties

-      NETWORK_TYPE=104 ; 104 for MAINNET, 152 for TESTNET
+      ; Use 104 for MAINNET or 152 for TESTNET
-      ; Node's transport private key
-      NODE_PRIVATE_KEY=●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●
+      NETWORK_TYPE=104
       LOGGER_FILE=agent.log
       ; Replace with the public host where your node is running (hostname or IP address) REST_GATEWAY_URL=http://my-symbol-node.com:3000
       REWARD_PROGRAM=SuperNode
+      ; Replace with the main account's public key MAIN_PUBLIC_KEY=●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●
+      CERTS_CONTROLLER_CA_CERT_FILE=./certs/controller-ca.crt.pem
+      CERTS_AGENT_CA_KEY_FILE=./certs/agent-ca.key.pem
-      CONTROLLER_PUBLIC_KEY=645FE86EAED04747DE066D838FE6E77BA2B146DC8BBC505617323D5DF01106A5 ; MAINNET
+      CONTROLLER_API_URL=http://node-monitoring.symbolblockchain.io:7890; MAINNET
-      ; CONTROLLER_PUBLIC_KEY=68B6A1D2F292E75F9BB8E9EDDA086A7C293A198C9968FF7528374075AAF4D983 ; TESTNET
+      ; CONTROLLER_API_URL=http://TO_BE_DECIDED:7890; TESTNET
-      CERTS_CA_FILE=ca-crt.pem
-      CERTS_KEY_FILE=agent-key.pem
-      CERTS_CERT_FILE=agent-crt.pem

-   .. note:: By default the agent uses port number ``7880`` to communicate.
-If this port is already in use (by a NIS1 supernode agent, for example) add an ``HTTP_PORT=`` line with a different port number.
+   .. note:: By default the agent uses port number ``7881`` to communicate.
+If this port is unavailable you can add an ``HTTP_PORT=`` line with a different port number.

-   You need to specify ``REST_GATEWAY_URL`` because the agent and the node's REST gateway might be running on different machines.
-This URL is how the agent will contact the node's REST interface.
-If they are on the same machine you can simply use ``REST_GATEWAY_URL=http://localhost:3000``.
+   You need to specify ``REST_GATEWAY_URL`` because this URL tells the controller how to contact the node's REST interface during the enrollment process and later monitoring.

 4. **Run the agent**: